didillysquat/VTK2022/README.md

 - matrixStats

 ## Part 5: preprocessing:
-For Böstrom there is a single fastq file per sample.
+For Boström there is a single fastq file per sample.

 > **Exercise**: Open up the fastq file and have a look at it.
 Can you deduce the structure of the fastq format from this file?
 What is the /1 at the end of the reads?
 How about those quality scores, what use will we make of them?